 In addition, the Committee must evaluate the balance of skills, diversity, knowledge and experience of the Board.
 In doing so, the Committee is responsible for the identification and nomination of candidates to fill Board positions, recommending the reappointment of Non-executive Directors and the re-election of Directors.

 |Nominations Committee terms of reference||View PDF [142kb]|

-The Remuneration Committee considers and approves the remuneration and benefits of the Directors in accordance with the remuneration policy approved by the shareholders in May 2017.
+The Remuneration Committee considers and approves the remuneration and benefits of the Directors in accordance with the Group's remuneration policy.
 The Committee also reviews the remuneration of the members of the TMC and the Company Secretary, and of the service providers contracted to perform executive functions for the Group, as well as long term share incentive and share option schemes for all employees.

 |Remuneration Committee terms of reference||View PDF [140kb]|

 |Remuneration report in the 2018 Annual Report and Accounts||View PDF|